rocktrees/hyunguk_yoo_portfolio/README.md

 ## Welcome!

-I have made this my designated "table of contents" of my public work for anyone interested in looking!
+I have made this my designated "table of contents" for my public work for anyone interested in looking!

 Have fun,